Blog Post | Simulating Direct Wheel Impacts and Curb Trips

 Motorcycles and Bicycles

 Although the tire model looks for terrain along the vehicle's local z axis, the sidewalls of the tires themselves do not interact with the terrain.
 Below you see as the van slides sideways, the z position of the driver side wheels move up as the contact patches move to the height of the curb (the curb was created using the extrusion tool and was turned into a terrain object using Create > Physics > Make Unyielding / Terrain from Selection).
 This happens without sidewall contact interactions with the terrain object.
-Sidewall contact can be approximated by using a friction zone of high drag factor to generate sufficient lateral tire forces needed to impart a large roll torque, or we can induce direct sidewall contact by simply extending the vehicle mesh.
+Sidewall contact can be approximated by using a friction zone of high drag factor to generate sufficient lateral tire forces needed to impart a large roll torque, or we can induce direct sidewall contact by simply extending the vehicle mesh as shown below.

 You can use the same technique shown above for direct wheel collisions to add polygon mesh behind the wheels of our van shown here in this side impact case.
 Below we see our van now tripping over the curb, where direct contact is occurring between the van’s modified mesh (with polygons sitting just behind the driver side wheels) and the curb terrain mesh.